Atticus29/pcc_biology_112/README.md

 ---
 ### Lecture Instruction Materials
 - Campbell-Biology in Focus-Custom edition for PCC, ISBN 9781323766248 (Taken from Campbell-Biology in Focus Urry et al., 2nd ed., Pearson.)
+    - The textbook changed in Fall, 2017, so older versions are unfortunately not suitable for the course anymore.

+#### Socrative

+- We will take advantage of a student response system called [Socrative](https://b.socrative.com/login/student/).
+The Room Name is **FISHER2070**.
+We will be using this tool to assess your (collective and personal) comprehension of topics in real time in the classroom.
+I'll be designing questions that I'll ask during lecture and lab and posting them to the room on Socrative.
+You'll be able to answer these questions from any browser or from the [ios or Android app](https://www.socrative.com/apps.html) downloaded onto your phone or tablet.
+If you can, please bring such a device to class every day. **If you are unable to do this, please let me know as soon as possible**.

 ---
 ### Lab Instruction Materials